Ollie Palmer: Leyton Orient

 On 6 July 2015, Palmer signed for League Two club Leyton Orient for an undisclosed fee on a two-year contract.
 He debuted on the opening day of 2015–16 in a 2–0 win at home to Barnet, having entered the match as an 89th-minute substitute and scored his first goal after being introduced as a 76th-minute substitute in a 3–0 win at home to Stevenage on 18 August.

+Luton Town (loan)

 On 31 January 2017, Palmer joined League Two club Luton Town on loan until the end of 2016–17.
 He debuted four days later in a 1–1 draw away to former loan club Grimsby Town, having entered the match as a 58th-minute substitute.
 After coming on as a substitute in the 73rd minute, Palmer scored his first goal for Luton with the third goal in a 3–0 victory at home to Hartlepool United on 14 February.
 Having entered Luton's 3–2 defeat away to Blackpool in the first leg of the play-off semi-final on 14 May as an 86th-minute substitute, Palmer was an unused substitute in the second leg four days later, which resulted in a 3–3 draw and a 6–5 defeat on aggregate.
 He completed the loan spell with 18 appearances and three goals.